Danish language: Tense, aspect, mood, and voice

 Verbs can be divided into two main classes, the strong/irregular verbs and the regular/weak verbs.
 The regular verbs are also divided into two classes, those that take the past suffix -te and those that take the suffix -ede.

 The infinitive always ends in a vowel, usually -e (pronounced [ə]), infinitive forms are preceded by the article at (pronounced [ɒ]) in some syntactic functions.
 The non-past or present tense takes the suffix -r, except for a few strong verbs that have irregular non-past forms.
 The past form does not necessarily mark past tense, but also counterfactuality or conditionality, and the non-past has many uses besides present tense time reference.

 The present participle ends in -ende (e.g. løbende "running"), and the past participle ends in -et (e.g. løbet "run"), -t (e.g. købt "bought").
 The Perfect is constructed with at have ("to have") and participial forms, like in English.
-But some transitive verbs form the perfect using at være ("to be") instead, and some may use both with a difference in meaning.
+But some intransitive verbs form the perfect using at være ("to be") instead, and some may use both with a difference in meaning.